Export Control Act: "Moral embargo"

 The act was seen as a codified "moral embargo" in that it was an expression of moral outrage stemming from the Japanese bombing of civilians in mainland China in the late 1930s.
 In June 1938, US Secretary of State, Cordell Hull condemned the slaughter and its "material encouragement."
 A month later, the Department of State notified aircraft manufacturers and exporters that the US government was "strongly opposed" to the sale of airplanes and related materiel to nations using airplanes to attack civilian populations.

-In 1939, the nonbinding embargo was extended to materials essential to airplane manufacture and to plans, plants, and technical information for the production of high-quality aviation gasoline.
-The measures resulted in the suspension of the export to Japan of aircraft, aeronautical equipment, and other materials within the scope of the moral embargoes.
-As Japanese purchases of items other than aircraft and aeronautical equipment were minuscule, the moral embargo ultimately stopped the exportation of arms to Japan.

 End of commercial treaties

 Following the failure of diplomatic efforts to protect endangered American lives, rights, and economic interests in China, America considered commercial retaliation against Japan, Japanese authorities, or Japanese-sponsored agents in China.
 The American government felt that its 1911 commercial treaty with Japan was not affording an appropriate level of protection to US commerce in areas within or occupied by Japan.
 Simultaneously, Japan's position under the treaty, as a most favoured nation, legally prevented the adoption of retaliatory measures against Japanese commerce.
 The United States gave its six months' notice of its withdrawal from the treaty in July 1939 and so removed the primary legal obstacle for embargo.